Laudomia Forteguerri

-Laudomia Forteguerri (1515–1555, Siena, Italy) was an accomplished Italian poet and a member of one of the most powerful families in the sixteenth-century Republic of Siena.
+Laudomia Forteguerri (1515–1555, Siena, Italy) was an Italian poet and a member of one of the most powerful families in the sixteenth-century Republic of Siena.
 She is considered by some historians to be Italy's earliest lesbian writer, and she was famous for her beauty, wit, and intelligence.
 In January 1553, Forteguerri led a group of women in helping with the construction of a defensive bastion to protect her city against an anticipated attack from Imperial Spanish forces.
 The attack and siege that followed in 1554–55 ultimately lead to the fall of the independent Republic.
 Forteguerri became a legendary figure in Sienese history and her legacy has lived on long after her death.